 As we enter our late 50s and 60s, our bodies undergo many changes.
-Research shows that after 50, adults lose about 1–2% of muscle mass per year, leading to reduced strength and flexibility, while joints become stiffer, making everyday movements like bending, reaching, and walking more challenging.
-These changes can also increase the risk of falls, mobility issues, and a general loss of confidence in daily activities, especially in older adults.
+Research shows that after 50, adults lose about 1–2% of muscle mass per year, leading to reduced strength and flexibility.
+Joints can also become stiffer, making everyday movements like bending, reaching, and walking more challenging.
+These changes can also increase the risk of falls, mobility issues, and a general loss of confidence in daily activities.

 These seven poses can help improve flexibility and strength while boosting mental health—all while staying comfortable and safe.